-We are pleased to announce that the winner of the 2019 IJERPH Young Investigator Award is Dr. Peng Jia.
+We are pleased to announce the winner of the IJERPH 2021 Young Investigator Award, Dr. Grace Vincent.

-As the awardee, Dr. Peng Jia will receive an honorarium of 2000 CHF, an offer to publish a paper free-of-charge without a fixed deadline in IJERPH after peer-review, and an engraved plaque.
+As the awardee, Dr. Grace Vincent will receive an honorarium of CHF 2000, an offer to publish a paper, free of charge, in IJERPH before the end of March 2023, following peer review, and an engraved plaque.

-We would like to thank all the nominators from various fields of study for their participation and all the Award Committee Members for their evaluation of the abundant excellent nominations.
+We would like to thank all the nominators from various fields of study for their participation, as well as all the award committee members for their evaluation of the many excellent nominations.

 On behalf of the IJERPH 2022 Young Investigator Evaluation Committee